openstack-infra/infra-specs/README.rst

 Expected Work Flow
 ==================

-1. Create a story in StoryBoard with a task affecting the ``infra-specs`` project.
+1. Create a story in StoryBoard_ with a task affecting the ``infra-specs`` project.
 2. Propose a change to infra-specs repository (ensure Story:<story number> is in the commit message).
-3. Leave a comment with the Gerrit URL of the specification.
+3. Leave a comment on the story with the Gerrit URL of the specification.
 4. Review happens on proposal by infra-core members and others.
 5. When ready for final approval, bring forward the proposed item to the infra meeting.